 I enjoy helping parents understand how to homeschool the high school years.
-I love when I can help them realize it’s not only do-able, but not nearly as hard as they fear it to be.
+It is my honor to help parents understand that “high schooling” isn’t only doable, but easier than they feared it to be.

 What I’m saying is I’ve been in your shoes.

 I sat down to think about this last night, and realized most every parent I meet with has the very same fears about homeschooling high school.
-After reviewing the questions I received from my last few [high school] clients, I felt compelled to share that list with you.
+After reviewing the questions I received from my last few high schooling clients, I am compelled to share that list with you.

 - How do I find out which classes is he supposed to take? (article)